Hands "off" training courses that set the standard for safely working with venomous reptiles.

 Our staff strives to provide professional courses that encourage a safety culture.
 One of the first questions many people ask is "have you ever been bit"?
 Here at the TRC, we are proud to say that no staff member or student has ever been envenomated, largely due to the strong safety protocols and culture we have built within our organization.

-The Rattlesnake Conservancy is permitted to own and handle venomous reptiles by the Florida Fish and Wildlife Conservation Commission (FWC), carry full liability insurance, and are bonded for bodily injury.
-Certification in these courses does not substitute the training required by FWC or other wildlife agencies to achieve a venomous permit, but is meant to provide supplementary training to field professionals and those looking to expand their knowledge about venomous reptiles.
+The Rattlesnake Conservancy is permitted to own and handle venomous reptiles by the Florida Fish and Wildlife Conservation Commission (FWC) and multiple states where we host training courses.
+We carry full liability insurance, and are bonded for bodily injury.
+Certification in these courses does not substitute the training or permitting requirements by FWC or other state wildlife agencies, but is meant to provide supplementary training to field professionals and those looking to expand their knowledge about venomous reptiles.